michaelt/streaming-network-tcp-examples/README.md

     EL PUEBLO UNIDO JAMAS SERA VENCIDO!
     ...

-In a flurry of terminal-openings we can also start up the doubling service, which looks like this
+To complicate things a bit, we can also start up the doubling service, which looks like this

     serverDoubler :: IO ()
     serverDoubler = do
       putStrLn "Double server available on 4001"
-      serve (Host "127.0.0.1") "4001" $ \(connectionSocket, remoteAddr) ->
+      serve (Host "127.0.0.1") "4001" $ \(socket, remoteAddr) ->
-        fromSocket connectionSocket 4096
-              & Q.toChunks
+        fromSocket socket 4096  -- raw bytes from a client & Q.toChunks          -- are munged ...
           & S.map (B.concatMap (\x -> B.pack [x,x]))
           & Q.fromChunks
-              & toSocket connectionSocket
+          & toSocket socket     -- and sent back

 thus